|

 Strings store character sequences.
 In groff, they can be

-parameterized as macros can.
+parameterized (given arguments) as macros can.

 Registers store numerical values, including measurements.
 The

-latter are generally in basic units; scaling units can be
+latter are generally in basic units; scaling units can be appended

-Fonts are identified either by a name or by a mounting position
+Fonts are identified either by a name or by a mounting position (a

-devices.
 R is “roman”: normal, upright text.
-B is bold, an
+B is bold, an upright

-is oblique on typesetter output devices and usually underlined
+oblique on typesetter output devices and usually underlined

 instead on terminal devices.
-BI is bold-italic, combining both
+BI is bold-italic, combining both of

 groff supports named colors for glyph rendering and drawing of